xrdocs/telemetry/_tutorials/2017-05-08-pipeline-with-grpc.md

 INFO[2017-05-16 13:01:09.775514] gRPC: Receiving dialout stream                encap=gpb name=grpcdialout peer="172.30.8.53:59865" server=:57500 tag=pipeline type="pipeline is SERVER"
 ```

-On the router, the grpc trace will show you the server name of the received certificate.
+On the router, the grpc trace will show you the server name (darcy.cisco.example) of the received certificate.
 ```
 RP/0/RP0/CPU0:SunC#show grpc trace ems
 Tue May 16 20:01:15.059 UTC